alexhilman/k8s-at-home/README.md

 If you only intend to run one and only one node, then you will need to make the master node available for pod scheduling.
 However, **if you want multiple nodes for your cluster, you can skip this step**.

+_I am running a single-node setup, so I will run this command._

 ```shell script
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```